fhennig/nightfire/README.md

 # lumi

-A server and web client to control RGB lights connected to a Raspberry Pi.
+A server to control RGB lights connected to a Raspberry Pi.
+It includes a web interface and a couple of light animation modes.

 It uses pi-blaster to set the lights.
 A web UI is provided to set the lights, under the hood it provides a GraphQL API.

 Various modes are supported.

+## Architecture

+The server consists of various actors reading and writing a shared state.
+The lights are set in a thread which reads the color of the lights from the state.
+The state generates the color dynamically from its internal state.

+In other threads the state is modified to change the color of the lights.
+One thread runs a web server which serves a GraphQL API that allows to modify the state.
+A web frontend that interfaces with the API is also provided.

+### TODO

+## Building and Installing

-## Builing for arm
+### Builing for arm

     cargo build --release --target armv7-unknown-linux-gnueabihf --bin lumi

-## Build the Website
+### Build the Website

     cd client
     npm start build